HOW TO LEARN

 ENHANCING LEARNING THROUGH MULTIPLE PATHWAYS

-• Multiple Representations: Research on dual coding (Paivio, 1991) suggests that learning through multiple forms (e.g., visuals and text) creates different retrieval pathways, making information easier to recall.
+• Multiple Representations: Research on dual coding (Paivio, 1991) suggests that learning through multiple modalities (e.g., visual and textual) creates distinct retrieval pathways, making information easier to recall.

 EFFECTIVE STUDY STRATEGIES FOR A-LEVEL PSYCHOLOGY